-Regular attendance is an essential component to success for an early/middle college student.
+Regular attendance is an essential component to success for an E/MC student.
 Students must have good attendance at high school as well as college.
 All attendance policies through the high school and college will be enforced, as well as those established by individual instructors.
+Students are expected to attend every college course session, in whatever format the course is offered.

 It's the student's responsibility to check each course syllabus for attendance information.
-The EMC Mentor will provide support for students; however, it is the responsibility of the student to know the attendance policy for each class and to notify his/her instructors if there is a conflict that will result in a student missing class.
+The E/MC Mentor will provide support for students; however, it is the responsibility of the student to know the attendance policy for each class and to notify his/her instructors if there is a conflict that will result in a student missing class.

 Students cannot expect to learn or succeed in school unless they attend on a regular basis.
 While provisions can be made to make up some assignments, nothing can replace the instruction and interaction which has taken place in the classroom.
 It is essential that each student maintain a regular punctual daily attendance in all assigned classes, to develop appropriate work habits for employment in the workforce as an adult.
-If a student is not in attendance on a daily basis, the student cannot achieve and maintain the level of performance necessary to successfully meet his or her goal.
+If a student is not in attendance daily, the student cannot achieve and maintain the level of performance necessary to successfully meet his or her goal.